jwplayer/jwplayer-tizen-app/README.md

 ## Updating the App
 #### Creating Your Own Player Screen

-If you choose to create a custom player screen, you will need to handle back click events in order to ensure the remote control remains fully functional.
+If you choose to create a custom player screen, you will need to handle back click events in order to ensure controls remains fully functional like below:

 	jwplayer().on('backClick', onBackClick);